caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     *float*, *optional*, *default = 1.1*

-    Stop the WSclean + SoFiA iterations if the cube RMS has dropped by a factor < wscl_sofia_converge when comparing the last two iterations.
+    Stop the WSclean + SoFiA iterations if the cube RMS has dropped by a factor < wscl_sofia_converge when comparing the last two iterations (considering only channels that were cleaned).
 If set to 0 then the maximum number of iterations is performed regardless of the noise change.

   **wscl_keep_final_products_only**